ijl20/widget_interface/widgets-new-revised.md

 Proposed better new widget interface
 ====================================

-_Version 3_
+_Version 4_

-`params_object`
+Data structures
 ---------------

+### `params_object`

-Some methods recieve or return a `params_object`.
-This is an object supporting JSON seralisation representing the configuration of a particular widget instance but its structure and content is otherwise opaque to the method's caller.
+Some methods receive or return a `params_object`.
+This is an object supporting JSON serialisation representing the parameters of a particular instance of a particular widget.
+Its structure and content is opaque to the method's caller.

+### `config_object`

+Some methods receive a `config_object`.
+This is an object containing generic configuration information supplied by the method's caller.
+It contains the following keys:

+* `container_id`: the id of the DOM object within which the widget or it's configuration page must be displayed.
+  [string, required, commonly based on `widget_id`]
+* `static_url`: URL prefix via which the content of the widget source directory can be accessed. [string, required]

 Constructor
 -----------